martinharhammer/Fair_Basketball_With_Skeleton_Tracking/README.md

 Ball tracking is implemented with a minimal version of the [WASB-SBDT approach](https://github.com/nttcom/WASB-SBDT).
 To adapt the model to the basketball used in FIBA competitions, the Molten BG5000, additional fine-tuning was conducted.
 The distinctive white panel of the BG5000 proved challenging for the base model, frequently resulting in misdetections.
 Finetuning the model on this ball substantially improved detection robustness.
 Inference is performed using HRNet, applied over sliding windows of three consecutive frames.
 HRNet generates heatmaps in which local maxima correspond to candidate ball positions.
 By enforcing temporal consistency across consecutive frames, outlier detections that deviate significantly from the trajectory are suppressed, resulting in stable and reliable ball tracking.

 In addition to the ball, the hoop and court keypoints are detected with YOLO-based models.
 Player skeletons are estimated using OpenPose in the Pose25 format.
-Because OpenPose is both slow and produces large outputs, it is only run in a backtracking window around scoring events, not on the full video.
+Given OpenPose’s high compute cost and large intermediates, it’s applied only in a limited backtracking window around scoring events, not across the entire video.
 All detections are written to JSONL files so that later analysis can be repeated without rerunning the heavy inference stage.

 ### Game Logic Stage
 In the **game logic stage**, the detection of scoring events is implemented using a finite-state machine.
 A valid scoring sequence requires the ball to appear in a zone above the hoop, trigger a change in the hoop bounding box that indicates the ball passing through the net, and subsequently appear in a zone below the hoop.